coppolaemilio/gamemaker-godot-dictionary/readme.md

 ---

 # Game functions

+## Game end
-With this function you can end the game
+With this function you can quit the game.

 GML
 ```gml